janigowski/k2/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
 [![Status: WIP](https://img.shields.io/badge/Status-Work%20In%20Progress-yellow.svg)]()

-A lightweight JavaScript wrapper for the Allen&Heath K2 MIDI controller designed with creative developers and new media artists in mind.
+A lightweight TypeScript wrapper for the Allen&Heath K2 MIDI controller designed with creative developers and new media artists in mind.
 Transform your K2 into an intuitive interface for interactive installations, live performances, generative art, and creative coding projects.

+## Objective

+The Allen&Heath K2 MIDI Controller Library aims to provide an intuitive interface for developers and artists working with the K2 controller.
+By abstracting away the complexity of MIDI communication and hardware mapping, this library allows you to focus on creating amazing interactive experiences rather than dealing with technical details.

+Key objectives:
+- Allow to use K2 by intuition.
+You don't have to remember any MIDI Notes or open K2 documentation to handle control change or highlight button again.
+This library makes all of that for you.
+All controls are mapped and tested.
+- Provide a clean, type-safe API that makes working with the K2 controller feel natural and straightforward
+- Support all K2 hardware features including buttons, knobs, faders, and LED feedback
+- Enable both direct control and mapping-based approaches to suit different use cases
+- Make the K2 controller accessible to creative developers and artists without requiring deep MIDI knowledge

 ## Official Resources 📚